Finance and Accounting

 Shirley: Everest Group has researched into the specific areas where blockchain has been helpful.
 The adoption scenarios were studied based on the business impact and the ease of adoption.
 What we have identified is that blockchain adoption is more amenable to high-volume business processes with multiple intermediate parties and touchpoints.
 Examples include accounts payable, accounts receivable, order management, billing, inter-company reconciliation processes, and general accounting.
 Successful implementation, however, needs strict coordination and collaboration among a wide variety of stakeholders from different departments.
 As such, an entity that holds disproportionate control over other parties should be involved at the helm of blockchain adoption.
 There are also processes that do not require any external collaboration, such as inter-company transactions and internal audit.

 Vinay: Take a look at the smart contract feature of the blockchain.
 It allows for automated payments and automated receipts.
 This means time is not wasted with intermediaries.
-Another key aspect is record to report (R2R).
+Another key aspect is record to report solution (R2R).
 It’s one of the key use cases that Infosys is working on with respect to blockchain.
 It means, at the click of a button, people can access their entire financial information without any hassle.
 Nowadays, everything is expected to be in real-time; this is hence exceptionally useful.
 The periodical reports, however, can still be prepared for regulatory purposes.
 It even eliminates the need for automation unlike in other tools and technologies used today.

 Q: What is the market outlook with respect to blockchain?
 Have you seen adoption of the technology by any large players?